Christian Titz: Rot-Weiss Essen

 Ahead of the 2019–20 season, Titz took over as head coach of fourth tier Regionalliga club Rot-Weiss Essen as the successor to Karsten Neitzel, who had been released from his duties after an 8th place finish in the previous season.
 Titz signed a contract keeping him at the club until 2021.
 Essen ended the season prematurely in June, after the Regionalliga was cancelled due to effects of the COVID-19 pandemic.
 They finished third in the table and thus missed the goal of participation in promotion play-offs for the 3.
 Liga; something club management had initially aimed for.
 As a result, the contract, which was still valid for one year, was terminated at the end of the season.

 1. FC Magdeburg

 Titz was appointed as new head coach of 1.
 FC Magdeburg on 12 February 2021.
-Titz started with three defeats, which were followed by a series of eleven unbeaten games, nine of which were won.
-As a result of this high-flying run, the team was able to stay in the class on the third-last matchday.
-In the 2021/22 season, the team confirmed its good form and crystallized as the favorite early on.
-From the 7th to the 38th matchday, FCM occupied first place in the league.
-Already on the 35th matchday, the championship and thus the promotion to the 2nd Bundesliga was certain.
-The season was finally concluded with 78 points and a 14-point lead over second-place Eintracht Braunschweig.
-The promotion automatically extended his contract.
+Titz began with three defeats, but a streak of eleven unbeaten games, nine of which were victories, turned the team's fortunes around.
+This impressive run secured the team's position in the league on the penultimate matchday.
+In the 2021–22 season, the team continued its strong performance, emerging as an early favorite.
+From the seventh to the 38th matchday, Magdeburg held the top spot.
+By the 35th matchday, they had secured the championship and promotion to the 2.
+Bundesliga.
+The season concluded with 78 points, boasting a 14-point lead over second-placed Eintracht Braunschweig, with Titz winning the 3.
+Liga Manager of the Season.

+In the 2022–23 season, the club finished 11th in the table, tallying 43 points.
+Titz achieved his 50th competitive win at the club with a resounding 4–0 victory against Arminia Bielefeld.
+Notably, his contract had been extended during the winter break when Magdeburg was positioned 17th in the table.

+Hannover 96

+He was named the new head coach of Hannover 96 on 15 June 2025.